tradel/AppDynamicsREST/README.rst

 REST API of an AppDynamics controller.

 AppDynamicsREST is developed using Python 2.7.6 on Mac OSX.
-It is known to work on most Linux distributions and on Windows with Python 2.6, 2.7, 3.3, or 3.4.
+It is known to work on most Linux distributions and on Windows, with your choice of Python 2.6, 2.7, 3.3, or 3.4.